Care Ministries

 Autism Spectrum Disorder (ASD) Support Ministry

-Next Meeting: This support group will continue meeting online during this season of COVID-19.
-Our next meeting is Thursday, May 13 from 6:30 p.m. to 8:00 p.m.
+Next Meeting: This support group meets online.
+Our next meeting is Thursday, March 14 from 6:30 p.m. to 8:00 p.m.
 Please contact the Care office for the Zoom meeting link and password.

 St. Luke’s Care Visitation Team (CVT) is comprised of trained lay members who provide follow-up care in partnership with St. Luke’s pastors to provide compassion, encouragement, and support for church families during illness, hospitalizations, and/or long-term care.
-We will open recruitment of new Care Visitation Team volunteers in the summer of 2021.
-Know a St. Luker that can no longer come to church but wants to remain connected?
-Contact the Care office to schedule a visit with one of our Care Visitation Team members.
+Know a St. Luker who can no longer come to church but wants to remain connected?
+Contact our Care office to schedule a visit with one of our Care Visitation Team members.

 Caring Kitchen

-Click here to sign up for the May 6 cooking date.
+Click here to sign up for the April 4 meeting.

 If you know a St. Luker who would benefit from a crockpot meal during this time, email or call the Care office at 407.876.4991 ext.
 262.